-While there are existing collaborative initiatives between OTTs and TSPs globally and locally, there are growing needs and opportunities for additional partnerships (ITU, 2020).
-The Authority shall continue to support present and future collaborative initiatives between TSP and OTT providers.
+In terms of the relationship between OTT providers and TSPs, the Authority shall continue to support collaborative initiatives between TSP and OTT providers.
 Such interactions shall be guided by the principle of net neutrality.
 The Authority's policy recommendations on net neutrality are contained in its Framework on Net Neutrality in Trinidad and Tobago.